Code-Institute-Submissions/milestone_2-4/README.md

 bug - flash stays on when button is pressed - FIXED(Function was missing () )

 bug - after button selection top left by user flash stats on - FIXED (function was mising () again)

+tested - game level progress all the way to 20.

+tested - win function inner.html shows win and selections flash and stay on till START / or power off/on the game.

+tested - game level progress with difficulty button enabled.

+tested - clear flash so colors reset to normal.

 Deployment:
 ------------